 We plan on doing two things to mark the foundation of our pricing policy: first, following our commitment to remain transparent we will communicate and explain the production cost of all of our watches.
 Secondly, by selling directly to the end consumer e will be able to apply a uniquely low multiplier of 3.5 to our production prices.
 The retail price will not be the result of product positioning; rather it will be directly related to production cost.

 Some brands have already started selling online directly to the end consumer, thereby eliminating retailer and distributor margins.
 We believe this is a trend that will continue to grow in years to come.
 That said, our approach goes a step further.
 We will be selling our watches worldwide through our website, but not exclusively.
-More will be explained in the next chapter on April 27th: Exclusive Distribution and Community Power.
+More will be explained in the next chapter: Exclusive Distribution and Community Power.

 The retail price will not be the result of product positioning; rather it will be directly related to production cost.